 Have you had prior dahlia experience?
 Do you have any advice for me?
 Obviously, I’m hoping this latest garden venture is a success, and I need all of the help I can get.
 So please, if you have any tips or hints, please let me know.

-If you like what you’ve read today, and would enjoy receiving my latest blog posts before they are shared anywhere else, please consider subscribing.
-You will also gain access to my free resource library for bloggers, teachers, gardeners and cooks.
+If you like what you’ve read today, and would enjoy receiving the free garden planner, please consider subscribing.
+You will also gain access to my free resource library for bloggers, teachers, gardeners, and cooks.
 Have a wonderful week, and thank you for taking the time to visit my site today!